ln56b/reactjs-express-node-mysql-MyFavouriteCyclingRides/README.md

 **Objectives**

-- Add a ride with file upload and simple form
+- Add a ride with file upload and simple form with validation controls

 - Update a ride - The form proposes extra fields